worldmaking/datt3074/index.md

 **Evaluation**

 - 50% Assignments
-  - Three individual assignments using gen~ patching through the course.
+  - Three individual assignments using gen~ patching, through September-October.
     - [Assignment 1](#assignment-1)
     - [Assignment 2](#assignment-2)
     - [Assignment 3](#assignment-3)
     - [General assignment instructions](#general-procedures-for-assignment-patches)
+- 20% Final Project
+  - A more significant project, in a group collaboration, through several steps of development using gen~, with a final embodiment using a code export method.
+This will take place throughout November.
 - 20% Participation
   - Being present in class, taking part in discussions, group reviews, etc.
     - There will be attendance checks most weeks.
-- 20% Final Project
-  - A more significant project, optionally in a group collaboration, through several steps of development using gen~, with a final embodiment using a code export method
 - 10% Presentations
-  - Presenting your works in progress and final project, and explaining the development processes
+  - Presenting your works in progress and final project, and explaining the development processes.

-*Grading proportions have been adjusted in response to student feedback in 2024.*
+*These grading percentages have been adjusted in response to student feedback in 2024.*

 [Back to top](#top)